Online and Customizable Fairness-aware Learning: The Fair Splitting Criteria

 Intuitively, the \emph{fair information gain} closely combines \emph{information gain} and \emph{fairness gain}.
-For attributes that their split does not change the distribution of discrimination, i.e., FG=0, their FIG is reduced to IG.
 The iterative tree induction process therefore takes into account the influence of the splits under evaluation on the class distribution as well as the discrimination of the resulting tree, i.e., the construction of the tree is both accuracy- and fairness-driven.
 Note that the trade-off between accuracy and discrimination can be also achieved by combining IG and FG through other operations, e.g., addition.
 However, these two metrics are not necessary in the same scale in practice and the values of them can be incomparable, which means one can be dominated by the other.
 Multiplication is therefore favoured over addition.
-Another merit of multiplication is that it encourages fair splits by giving priority to splitting candidates that result in the reduction of discrimination over those that increase discrimination, i.e., when FG becomes negative.
-This decision is also verified experimentally.

-\subsection{The Adaptive Fair Information Gain Splitting Criterion for non-stationary distribution}
+\subsection{The Adaptive Fair Information Gain Splitting Criterion for Non-stationary Distribution}

 The previously introduced \emph{fair information gain} jointly considers the gain of an attribute split with respect to classification and also with respect to discrimination assuming the underlying distribution does not evolve over time.
 However, the incurred concept drifts when the data distribution is non-stationary could have implications on both accuracy and fairness.
 To adapt to such scenario, it is desired to adjust the jointly learning focus on the fly depending on the respective evolving implications on accuracy and fairness.
 To this end, we further propose the \emph{adaptive fair information gain} which adapts to the evolving relationships between the class and the features including sensitive attributes.
 Such flexibility also opens the door to adapt to applications with various performance constraints, thus enabling fairness-aware learning with fine-grained control.